ramawm20/Async-Inn/README.md

 ### The Layout Enum =>
 + It has the nickname of the room that depends on it .
 It contains several layouts of the rooms.

+#
+## Lab 13
+### Architecture Pattern: Dependency Injection
++ Dependency Injection (DI) is a design pattern that allows the inversion of control in an application.
+Instead of creating dependencies within a class, the required objects or services are "injected" into the class from an external source.
+This external source is typically a container or framework responsible for managing the object creation and lifecycle.
+In the context of web applications, this pattern is particularly useful when working with controllers and services.